tws-pockets/remark-vue/README.md

 `attributes` object on each node it compiles and adds the found properties as HTML attributes on the compiled tag.

+## CONTRIBUTING

+* ⇄ Pull requests and ★ Stars are always welcome.
+* For bugs and feature requests, please create an issue.
+* Pull requests must be accompanied by passing automated tests (`$ yarn test`).

 ## License

 [MIT](LICENSE) © [Titus Wormer](http://wooorm.com), modified by [Tom MacWright](http://www.macwright.org/), [Mapbox](https://www.mapbox.com/).